• Edinburgh • Highlands • Loch Ness • Caithness •

 Day 2 - Wednesday - Edinburgh

-In the morning Sunita will meet everyone at breakfast, and go over the itinerary in detail and answer any lingering questions.
-Then there will be a couple of hours of free time and lunch on your own.
+After breakfast there will be a couple of hours of free time and lunch on your own.

 In the afternoon there will be an excursion to Alison Kinnaird's studio in the historic village of Temple near Edinburgh.
 Alison has been an inspiration to harp players all over the world, and her glass sculpture can be found in the collections of museums and collectors.
 We are honored that she welcomes our groups into her home and studio.